Sheepskin Care: Machine-Washing

 - Keep it cool and be gentle

-- For a great result use one of sheepskin care products we offer.
-They are made especially for sheepskin and we have tested them all and we know they work.
+- For a great result, use one of the sheepskin care products we offer.
+They are made especially for sheepskin, and we have tested them all, and we know they work.

 - If you don’t use one of our detergents, you must ALWAYS ensure the detergent you use is “Wool Approved”, or has a WoolMark™ logo on the package.

-- Normal detergents, even "non-bio" and other "delicates" detergents will damage wool unless they specifically say that they are safe for wool.
-(Wool is a protein based fibre like skin.
-"Eco-friendly”, "non-bio” and “delicates” detergents virtually all contain bleach.
-Even small quantities of bleach destroys wool and skin.)
+- Normal detergents, even "non-bio" and other "delicates" detergents, will damage wool unless they specifically say that they are safe for wool.
+(Wool is a protein-based fibre like skin.
+"Eco-friendly”, "non-bio” and “delicates” detergents virtually all contain bleach and enzymes.
+Even small quantities of bleach destroy wool and skin.)
 Your selection of detergent is critical!

 - NEVER use brighteners, anti-odour, perfumed powders, pellets, whiteners, fabric conditioners, softeners or any other wash additives (except natural lanolin) unless they claim to be “Wool Approved” or wool safe (which they won't).